davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 - Clustering coefficient?
 - DONE Bonferoni correction: both UV and log UV? (ok for Bonferroni but not ok for Holm-Bonferroni)
 - standard error line plot: per population aggregated the wrong way (mean of cases/pop)
+- histogram for tests and PM? log?
+- Didn't we do the multiv. reg. with daily at the end when it is not good for

 - (FOR ME)!
 Check Maps/setup!!!